HunterHerbst/Massive-Code-Dump/README.md

 Hello World in Python.

+### Python Ice Cream Kiosk

+Program made when helping a friend with code.

 ### Python Neural Networks

 The beginnings of trying to learn how to create neural networks.
 I don't think I got too far with this, but might revisit in the future.